graasp/graasp/src/services/item/plugins/importExport/specifications.md

 - `FOLDER` - The children are recursively imported, if present.
 - `LINK` - Not currently supported.
 - `FILE` - The file is imported with the same procedure as in the raw file import.
 The item is then created with the `extra` field based on the properties extracted from the file.
+- `H5P` - The file is imported with the same procedure as the normal H5P upload.
+The `extra` field in the item is based on the properties extracted from the H5P file.
 - `SHORTCUT` - Not currently supported.
-- `H5P` - Not currently supported.
 - `ETHERPAD` - Not currently supported.

 # Raw ZIP Import